Exawind/nalu-wind/docs/source/user/nalu_run/turbine_modeling.rst

 .. inpfile:: actuator.search_method

    String specifying the type of search method used to identify the nodes within the search radius of the actuator points.
-The recommended option is ``stk_kdtree``.
-The ``boost_rtree`` option is being deprecated by the STK search library.
+The only valid option is ``stk_kdtree``.
+The ``boost_rtree`` option has been deprecated by the STK search library.

 .. inpfile:: search_target_part